Samsung Galaxy Tab S9: Cameras

 The rear camera for the Galaxy Tab S9 drops the ultrawide camera, but inherits the same primary and front cameras from its predecessor.
 The rear camera for the Galaxy Tab S9+ upgrades the ultrawide camera to a higher 8 MP resolution, with the front camera and the primary main camera having the same megapixels from its predecessor.
 The Galaxy Tab S9 Ultra also keeps the same cameras (both rear and front) from its predecessor.

 The Galaxy Tab S9 FE only has a single 8 MP rear camera, but the larger model now have an additional 8 MP ultrawide camera, a first for the Tab FE series.
 The front cameras have a 12 MP sensor.

 Battery

 The Galaxy Tab S9+ and Galaxy Tab S9 Ultra keeps the same battery sizes (10090mAh and 11200mAh, respectively) and charging speeds (45W) from its predecessor, while the smaller Galaxy Tab S9, despite having the same 45W charging speed, now have a 8400mAh battery (compared to the 8000mAh from the Tab S8).

 The Galaxy Tab S9 FE and Galaxy Tab S9 FE+ have a 8000mAh and 10090mAh battery, respectively.
 Charging speeds for both devices is at 45W.

 Software

 All of the Galaxy Tab S9 tablets have Android 13 and Samsung's One UI 5.1.1 pre-installed.
-These are also the last Galaxy Tab S tablets to only support 4 major OS upgrades and 5 years of security updates, as its successors have longer (7 years) software and security support.
+Alongside the Galaxy S23, Galaxy Z Fold 5 and Galaxy Z Flip 5, they are the last Samsung flagships to support 32-bit applications and are set to receive 4 OS upgrades and 5 years of security updates (support ending within 2028).
+It also marks the last time these devices will receive this level of support, as its successors all had 7 years of support.